Retail vs. DTC vs. Amazon: Where Are You Actually Making Money?

 Direct-to-consumer looks attractive on paper because you capture the full retail price.
 But the costs of acquiring and fulfilling DTC customers are substantial, and brands consistently underestimate them.

-DTC Customer Acquisition
+Customer Acquisition Cost (CAC)

-The DTC Profitability Threshold
+The DTC Profitability Reality

 The True Cost of Amazon